 This account payable process flow chart shows each critical stage in the payment cycle.

-Below is the list of some of the accounts payable procedures and best practices:
+Below is the list of some of the accounts payable best practices:

 1. Implementing strong controls

-Accounts payable processes and procedures must be documented and communicated to all stakeholders.
-Clear policies define approval hierarchies, payment terms, and exception handling procedures.
-Written guidelines ensure consistency and compliance across the organisation.
+Define and communicate approval hierarchies, payment terms and exception handling procedures to ensure consistency and compliance across the organisation.

 Accounts Payable vs Receivable